-Alexander Prokhorov-Tolstoy, the Artistic Director of Commonwealth Lyric Theater, arrived in Boston in 1999 to pursue advanced degrees in opera, first at the Longy School of Music and later at Boston University’s Opera Institute.
-All the while, he said, “I was dreaming about my own opera company.
-I was thinking of making a company which will bring together a lot of enthusiastic people, different levels of professionalism.
-And to show the world, especially here in America, some Russian opera masterpieces which no one performs here.”
+Alexander Prokhorov-Tolstoy, Artistic and Stage Director of Commonwealth Lyric Theater, arrived in Boston in 1999 to pursue advanced degrees in opera at the Longy School of Music and later at Boston University’s Opera Institute.
+“I dreamt of my own opera company, bringing together enthusiastic individuals with varying levels of professionalism.
+My vision was, in addition to well-known opera productions, to showcase Slavic opera masterpieces rarely performed in America.”

 Soon, this dream was realized with the founding of Commonwealth Lyric Theater.
 The first opera, "Iolanta" by Peter Tchaikovsky, was staged successfully by Mr. Prokhorov-Tolstoy with managerial and production skills of Executive Director Olga Lisovskaya.
 The company was further joined and supported by Executive Producer Irina Prokhorov.

 For over 10 years, Commonwealth Lyric Theater has captivated Boston audiences with rare gems from Slavic repertoires, creating familial, communal productions that unite musicians of diverse ages and skills.
 Mr. Prokhorov-Tolstoy’s stage directing has led Commonwealth Lyric Theater to be a three-time 1st place winner among professional opera companies by the United States National Opera Association.